 Aside from a point of sale system, you should also invest in a security system, such as purchasing cameras and other security devices to protect the products from theft, burglary, and other related crimes.

-If you were wondering how to start a retail business without spending any money, you’d find that it’s pretty hard.
+If you were wondering how to start a retail business without spending money, you’d find it hard.
 According to estimates, a small retail shop costs between $50000 and $100000.
 Remember that the list in the financial forecast is not all-inclusive and that there are other expenses such as utilities, retail accounting software, business insurance, merchandising equipment, and more.

 Find a name for your business and trademark it

 The name of your business is what sets you apart from other retail companies similar to yours.
-It is advisable to choose a name that reminds consumers of the products/services you offer and reflects your business’s purpose and brand identity.
-You can also perform a preliminary search in the Patent Office’s electronic trademark search system to find existing trademarks that might be similar to your desired name, logo, or trademark.
+Choosing a name that reminds consumers of the products/services you offer and reflects your business’s purpose and brand identity is advisable.
+You can also perform a preliminary search in the Patent Office’s electronic trademark search system to find existing trademarks similar to your desired name, logo, or trademark.

 Once this check is done, prepare and submit your trademark application.
 Trademarking your business will save you from costly legal disputes down the line.

-This whole process can take between 12 to 18 months if you encounter any discrepancies.
-Therefore, it is advisable to start the process a little earlier before you open your business.
+This process can take 12 to 18 months if you encounter any discrepancies.
+Therefore, starting the process a little earlier before you open your business is advisable.
 You should also expect to pay between $200 and $600 in fees.

 Decide on your legal structure and register your business